Resource Profiles

-When sending data you may need to adjust particular settings to balance performance vs. Reliability.
+When sending data you may need to adjust particular settings to balance performance versus reliability.
 To help make this process seamless Calyptia Core includes the concept of Resource Profiles.

-These templates take optimal settings for Pipelines and allow you to specify aspects around buffering, as well as resource consumption.
+These templates take optimal settings for Pipelines and allow you to specify aspects around buffering, and resource consumption.

 As per the current version, the resource profile only supports storage configurations, memory and CPU limits can be set in the profile, but those are currently set to unlimited when setting up the pods.